 Almost 60% of all working-age Americans have no retirement savings.
 Four in ten adults couldn’t cover a $400 emergency expense in the U.S.* Adults struggle to manage their finances, but they want to see their kids grow up as successful people with good financial habits.
 At the same time, 49% of parents don’t know how to discuss finances with kids in an understandable and enjoyable way.
 How could parents ensure their kids' financial future?
-UXDA explored this challenge with a research-based kids’ banking app concept.
+UXDA explored this challenge with a purpose-driven banking app for kids concept.
 It provides insights on how an app could impact family relationships, create a good foundation for their kids’ financial future and ensure a successful inclusion of children in the modern digital economy.

 We do not need magic to change the world, we carry all the power we need inside ourselves already: we have the power to imagine better.